|1st Semester||2nd Semester|

 |3rd Semester||4th Semester|

 Transfer evaluations will be completed by the School of Management in conjunction with the University Office of Undergraduate Admissions.
-Business Administration courses will be evaluated for equivalency upon submission of the appropriate petition form which is available from the Undergraduate Academic Program Office in 204 Alfiero Center and should be submitted to this office by the student.
+Business Administration courses will be evaluated for equivalency upon submission of the appropriate petition form which is available from the Undergraduate Academic Programs Office in 204 Alfiero Center and should be submitted to this office by the student.
 Petitions are reviewed on a periodic basis.
 New incoming transfer students will be directed if they need to complete the course waiver request process.

 Complete the Course Waiver form and return it to 204 Alfiero Center.
 The form will be reviewed by the appropriate department for an evaluation and one of the following actions will be taken: